Prag8855/aab/content/glossary/Familienversicherung.md

     guides/german-health-insurance.md
 ---

 Your [public health insurance](/glossary/gesetzliche%20Krankenversicherung) covers your dependents for free.
+They get the same coverage as you.
 This is called *Familienversicherung*.

 Your insurance covers...